 It is important to include members of the community or affected population when planning for the release of a report.
-Just as communicating the report findings and recommendations to lawmakers and service providers is an important part of the process, so too is conveying that information back to the participants who shared their experiences in the first place.
-Advocates may want to include plans for outreach events and community meetings, creative messaging such as dramatic performances, and translated and/or simplified language versions of the report.
+Just as communicating the report findings and recommendations to lawmakers and service providers is an important part of the process, so too is conveying that information back to the participants who shared their

 Advocates should carefully analyze how to maximize the impact of the report.
-A first step is to list the target audience for the report, including members of the community or affected population.
-Advocates should next consider and evaluate all options of communicating their findings to these target audiences.
+A first step is to list the target audience for the report, including members of the community or affected population.231 Advocates should next consider and evaluate all options of communicating their findings to these target audiences.
 There are a myriad of mechanisms advocates can use to publicize their findings, whether through report dissemination, the media, workshops, group meetings, symposia, and other outreach initiatives.
 At a minimum, advocates can draw upon several means already at their disposal: